Merzasphor/MWSE/docs/source/events/mouseButtonUp.md

 # mouseButtonUp

-The mouseButtonDown event fires when a button on the mouse is released.
+This event fires when a button on the mouse is released.

 ```lua
 --- @param e mouseButtonUpEventData